williamverdolini/williamverdolini.github.com/_posts/umbracomacros/2015-02-02-umbmacro-setup.md

 - internationalization
 - and much others

-But, anyway, I think that the approach described in the following articles will be clear and easily appliable.
+But, anyway, I think that the approach described in the following articles will be clear and easily applicable.
 As always, any suggestions are welcome.

 ####Set-up####